bennbenben/expenses_tracker/README.md

 - with more transactional data, more vendors will be added
 - add more visualization charts: for instance, amount spent on each category
 - consider building it in python or another program
+- remove or hide sensitive information like specific transaction numbers (if sharing online)